numediart/MBROLA/README.md

 # Installation

-To make executable file acessible using just its name, copy it to the standard folder for executable files:
+To make executable file accessible using just its name, copy it to the standard folder for executable files:

 ```
 sudo cp Bin/mbrola /usr/bin/mbrola